trustfarm-dev/go-ipfs/docs/config.md

 - `EnableRelayHop`
 Enables HOP relay for the node.
 If this is enabled, the node will act as an intermediate (Hop Relay) node in relay circuits for connected peers.

+## Profiles
+Configuration profiles allow to tweak configuration quickly.
+Profiles can be applied with `--profile` flag to `ipfs init` or with `ipfs config profile apply` command.

+- `server` profile
+Recommended for nodes with public IPv4 address, disables host and content discovery in local networks.

+- `test` profile
+Reduces external interference, useful for running ipfs in test environments.
+Note that with these settings node won't be able to talk to the rest of the network without manual bootstrap.